awused/aw-man/README.md

 Recognized internal commands:

 * NextPage/PreviousPage
+  * Optionally takes an argument of `start`, `end`, or `current` to determine what portion of the page will be visible.
 * ScrollDown/ScrollUp
   * These may switch to the next or previous page outside of strip mode.
 * ScrollRight/ScrollLeft